ClickFunnels vs Landing Page (+ What to Use and When)

 Before we explore the difference in-depth, we first need to gain a separate understanding of ClickFunnels and landing pages.

-Also, you need to know how sales funnels work to understand the difference between ClickFunnels and landing pages.
+Also, you can check out my article on how sales funnels work to understand the difference between ClickFunnels and landing pages.

 Landing pages are only a small piece of the whole.